kwkraus/HOW-AspNetCore-Src/readme.md

-# Session 4: ASP.NET Core Working Services
+# Session : ASP.NET Core Production Ready Apps

-## This branch contains the source for the Working Services Session
+## This branch contains the source for the Production Ready Apps Session